 The Tzohar Rabbinical Organization – The Efrat Rabbinic Council --- The Rabbinate of Uruguay

-… have all made the signing of the pre-nuptial agreement a mandatory requirement for marriage in their district, or in order to have their Rabbis perform the Jewish marriage ceremony
+… have all presented the signing of a prenuptial agreement for the prevention of get-refusal for signing before marriage in their district, when their Rabbis perform the Jewish marriage ceremony.

-Help effect legislative change in your municipality or local rabbinate
+Help effect change in your municipality or local rabbinate.

 Appointment of New Judges

 The success of the program over the past 16 years and its rise to prominence in this field led to Dr. Levmore’s appointment by then-Justice Minister, Tzipi Livni, to the national committee for the appointment for Dayanim (Rabbinical Court Judges).
 Dr. Levmore is the first officially sanctioned woman appointed to the National Committee for the Appointment of Rabbinical Judges – this is the highest level of influence possible within the legal system, and one which allows the program to affect all citizens of Israel After two years of intense work, the Dayanim were finally appointed in 2016.
 For the first time, a number of the Dayanim are graduates of Religious Zionist yeshivot and IDF service (this is ground-breaking, and a direct result of the work of this program) and this will influence how they settle divorce cases for generations as it leads to a more open minded Rabbinic leadership – in Israel where religion and state are intertwined thus defining how marriage and divorce occurs across all spectrums of society.